message/iata/AE.md

 - domestic workers who are traveling with the sponsor or with the first degree family members of the sponsor;
 - passengers younger than 12 years;
 - passengers with disabilities.
-9. Passengers transiting Dubai (DXB) or Al Maktoum (DWC) through United Arab Emirates who in the past 14 days have been in Afghanistan, Bangladesh, Congo (Dem.
-Rep.), India, Indonesia, Liberia, Namibia, Nepal, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Uganda, Viet Nam or Zambia must have a printed negative COVID-19 RT-PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
+9. Passengers transiting Dubai (DXB) or Al Maktoum (DWC) through United Arab Emirates from Afghanistan, Bangladesh, Congo (Dem.
+Rep.), Ethiopia (effective 4 September 2021), India, Indonesia, Liberia, Namibia, Nepal, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Uganda, Viet Nam or Zambia must have a printed negative COVID-19 RT-PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
 The test result must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
 The test result must also have a QR code.
 - This does not apply to:
 - nationals of United Arab Emirates and their parents, spouses, children and siblings;
 - domestic workers who are traveling with the sponsor or with the first degree family members of the sponsor;